A Guide For Women In Leadership At Any Age

 On a positive note I have seen a great effort to address the corporate culture in major organizations, but this need to trickle down to mid and small companies.

 The next 'C' I would like to highlight is for the female leader to develop rock solid Confidence.
 Speaking from my own experience coaching female entrepreneurs and from conducting an online survey of several thousand female followers on my Facebook Fan Page, the number one setback for a female leader is a lack of #confidence.
 It has been well documented elsewhere that a woman may have more credentials/qualifications than her male peer yet still feels less smart, ask for less raise, and demonstrate less confidence.
 This is internal and has nothing to do with corporate culture.
 This requires a shift in the #mindset of the female leader.

-I developed a Confidence Bootcamp for women to address some of these issues.
-Sign Up Here For The Next Bootcamp.
+I developed a Confidence Course for women to address some of these issues.
+Sign Up Here For The Course!